gridsome/gridsome.org/blog/2020-06-01-integrate-vuex-with-modules/index.md

 gridsome build
 ```

+At this point the Gridsome will have generated your static site with shopping cart.
+This obviously needs to be extended for production (i.e. taxes, currency, shipping, handling payments etc) but it should give you good overview and starting point for developing with Gridsome using Vuex with modules.

 ## Source Code

 The source code for the shopping cart can be downloaded from the following URL: